taylorjosephgriffin/Campr/README.md

 * User can delete a pending reservation.
 * User can pay for a reservation.
 * User can receive order confirmation via email using the SendGrid API.
+* User can calculate their fuel cost.

 ## Roadmap:

-* Convert entire project to using Reactstrap components.
 * User can leave a review for a specific campground.
-* User can calculate their fuel cost.
+* User can filter campgrounds by proximity.
 * User can save a campground to a list of favorites.
 * User can create a packing list.
 * User can create a trip itinerary.
+* Convert entire project to using Reactstrap components.

 ## Contributing